WhiteHatCyberus/SNORT-GUI/README.md

 <br>
 This is a experimental project to implement intrusion Detection Systems.
 With the cumulation of an intrusion detection system and SNORT as a primitive inspiration, We compare the real time efficiency of each method.
 <br>
-This is currently in progress so I will be updating this repo. ;) Hope we can learn this together
+**This is currently in progress so I will be updating this repo.......**
 <br>
 # 1. NSL KDD: The enhanced KDD Cup 99 [Refer](https://www.unb.ca/cic/datasets/nsl.html)
 <br>The KDD Cup 99 database contains a standard set of data to be audited, which includes a wide variety of intrusions simulated in a military network environment.